danbev/learning-openssl/README.md

 The example elliptic curve domain parameters over 𝔽2m have been given nicknames to enable them to be easily identified.
 The nicknames were chosen as follows.
-Each name begins with sec to denote ‘Standards for Efficient Cryptography’, followed by a t to denote parameters over 𝔽2m , followed by a number denoting the field size m, followed by a k to denote parameters associated with a Koblitz curve or an r to denote verifiably random parameters, followed by a sequence number.
+Each name begins with `sec` to denote ‘Standards for Efficient Cryptography’, followed by a `t` to denote parameters over 𝔽2m , followed by a number denoting the field size `m`, followed by a `k` to denote parameters associated with a Koblitz curve or an `r` to denote verifiably random parameters, followed by a sequence number.

 So `secp192k1` would mean:
 ```